Hinkley Locomotive Works: History

 The company that was to become known as Hinkley Locomotive Works got its start in Boston in 1831.
 Holmes Hinkley and his partner Daniel F. Child founded the Boston Machine Works and soon built the third stationary steam engine that was constructed in Massachusetts.
 The company's first locomotive was a 4-2-0 built in 1840 that followed the roughly standard designs of the 1830s.
 Hinkley's early locomotives closely resembled those designed by John Souther.

 The company gained a reputation as a reliable and respectable locomotive builder and grew to become the largest manufacturer in New England within a decade.
 In 1848 the company reorganized as the Boston Locomotive Works and operated under that name until foreclosure due to the financial panic in 1859.

 After reorganization under Jarvis Williams, the company became Hinkley, Williams and Company.
 Hinkley, who had been forced out in the foreclosure, returned to the company in another reorganization in 1864 as the Hinkley and Williams Locomotive Works.
 The company produced locomotives for the railroads of the American Civil War and regained some of the earlier profitability that they had enjoyed earlier in the century.
 Also during the Civil War, as Hinckley, Williams and Co, fifty large cannon were forged for the US Government.

-In 1872 the company was renamed to Hinkley Locomotive Works but soon fell into bankruptcy again by the end of the decade.
+In 1872 the company was renamed Hinkley Locomotive Works but fell into bankruptcy again by the end of the decade.
 This bankruptcy led to the 1880 reorganization as the Hinkley Locomotive Company.
 Orders fell off and the company was permanently closed in 1889.
-The only Hinkley locomotive known to be preserved is a 9-ton 0-4-0 built in 1846 as the Lion for the Machiasport Railroad of eastern Maine.
-It is preserved at the Maine State Museum in Augusta, Maine.
+In 1890, the Portland Company acquired the patterns used by the Hinkley Locomotive Works for its two-foot gauge locomotives.